grumpy-programmer/actions-semver-release/README.md

 | version-patch  | string | 3       | patch part of version                           |
 | tag-prefix     | string | v       | tag prefix the same as input                    |
 | released       | bool   | true    | true if new version was released                |

+## Releasing actions with Semver Release Action
+This project is an example of how to implement releasing Github Actions.
+The main challenge is to commit built in the pipeline javascript code and updating major version tag.

+You can check [main.yml](.github/workflows/main.yml) pipeline.